 Probably an even bigger surprise was when we announced in August 2019 that we had been matched with a baby boy.
 Overnight, we went from not being parents to being the parents of a 42 day old baby in the NICU.
 He stayed in the hospital for another 110 days.

 So that’s who I am.
 I’m a former professor who turned into a stay at home mom with a love of baking, gardening, and home organizing.
-What you’ll find here are my bumblings through parenting a special needs child, coming to grips with not jobbing, and trying to have a little grace along the way.
+What you’ll find here are my bumblings through parenting a disabled child, coming to grips with not jobbing, and trying to have a little grace along the way.
 I hope you join me.